 A while back, I was asked to look over an idea about taking volunteers through steps in development.
-It was an awesome idea of helping volunteers to get hands on training and provide leadership structure within the organization.
+We were working with a non-profit that worked with a lot of volunteers.
+It was an awesome idea of helping volunteers to get hands-on training and provide leadership structure within the organization.
 But there was a problem- it wasn’t being used in the organization.
-It wasn’t because of lack of planning.
-They formed a team who spent a whole year strategically planning out this idea.
+It wasn’t because of a lack of planning.
+They formed a team that spent a whole year strategically planning out this idea.
 The plan was solid, I should know, I read all of the 150 pages of the plan!
 It wasn’t because of the lack of involvement, their one main team used several other teams, other organizations for advice, and numerous focus groups within the organization.
-Their hiccup wasn’t resources, poor leadership, or even lack of higher management support.
+Their hiccup wasn’t resources, poor leadership, or even a lack of higher management support.
 It all had to do with not understanding basic principles of implementation that I like to call, “The Laws of Implementation.”

 Ideas have a short shelf life.
-Once you are done with the creation stage of vision, the clock is counting down until the idea will die.
-Time tends to deplete momentum and momentum is fuel the for ideas.
-Don’t let ideas die by allowing too much time to go by before trying to implement it.
+Once you are done with the creation stage of vision/development, the clock is counting down until the idea will die.
+Time tends to deplete momentum and momentum is fuel for ideas.
+Don’t let ideas die by allowing too much time to go by before trying to implement them.

-It takes more than a administrator.
-I often hear people explain that the reason their ideas didn’t get off the ground was because they didn’t have an administrator to push through all the details.
+It takes more than an administrator.
+I often hear people explain that the reason their ideas didn’t get off the ground was that they didn’t have an administrator to push through all the details.
 Administrators are great, and you will need them on the team for implementation.
-Paying attention to details are important but it isn’t the key component in implementing ideas, a lot of administrators aren’t Change Agents.
+Paying attention to details is important but it isn’t the key component in implementing ideas, a lot of administrators aren’t Change Agents.

 Create a working model.
 It used to be that most architects would build a scaled model from their blueprints.
-It was a great way of taking the 2 dimensional idea off the blueprints and creating a 3 dimensional model that people can see first hand.
-Models helps people envision the ideas of architects without building the entire house!
+It was a great way of taking the 2-dimensional idea off the blueprints and creating a 3-dimensional model that people can see firsthand.
+Models help people envision the ideas of architects without building the entire house!
 This gives people a chance to change the things that don’t look right or that didn’t work as well as they envisioned before they spend a lot of resources on the whole project.
 The same principle can be applied to implementing your ideas by starting a working model.
 Instead of trying to implement your idea across the entire organization, start on a smaller scale with maybe a department or program.
 This will help your staff see how the idea works first hand so they can completely understand the vision!

-Of course these principles aren’t the only things you need to implement your good ideas, but it is a great place to start.
-Coming up with good ideas is a lot fun but hard work to get going.
-Hopefully this helps!
+Of course, these principles aren’t the only things you need to implement your good ideas, but it is a great place to start.
+Coming up with good ideas is a lot of fun but hard work to get going.
+Hopefully, this helps!
 Enjoy and remember to do only what you love!